Premium Bank

 Evaluation

-Saffron Building Society, one of the case studies analised, adopted this solution in order to “better support tools for mortgage customers that result in better conversations and experiences”, according to Colin Field (Chief Executive Officer) Read the full text of the article here.
+Saffron Building Society, one of the case studies analized, adopted this solution in order to “better support tools for mortgage customers that result in better conversations and experiences”, according to Colin Field (Chief Executive Officer) Read the full text of the article here.